nvidia-holoscan/holohub/applications/ssd_detection_endoscopy_tools/app_dev_process/README.md

 **Note on Data Type**

-The tensor passed into Holoviz has to be of type `float32`.
+The tensor passed into Holoviz has to be of a support data type.
 If you are passing the correct bounding box values but nothing is showing up in Holoviz, or if we ever get this type of error message:

 ```
 [2023-02-03 17:58:45.729] [holoscan] [error] [gxf_wrapper.cpp:68] Exception occurred for operator: 'holoviz' - Expected gxf::PrimitiveType::kFloat32 element type for coordinates, but got element type 10
 ```
-it's likely that the tensors passed into Holoviz is not the expected format, in this case, it's expecting float32, so we need to make sure the data type is explicit by doing `astype` or something similar before passing the tensor from the postprocessor to Holoviz.
+it's likely that the tensors passed into Holoviz is not supported, so we need to make sure the data type is explicit by doing `astype` or something similar before passing the tensor from the postprocessor to Holoviz.
 Some examples of what that might look like when you develop your own postprocessor:

 ```
 out_message.add(hs.as_tensor(bboxes.astype(np.float32)), "rectangles")